The course is part of these learning paths

 The example code is at https://github.com/cloudacademy/cloud-bigtable-examples/tree/master/java/dataproc-wordcount.

-You can assign users to one of 3 roles to control their access to Bigtable: reader, user, and admin.
+Bigtable provides access control at the project, instance, and table levels.
+The most important roles for controlling access to Bigtable are reader, user, and admin.
 The reader role grants read access to data in tables and also to the performance monitoring graphs.
 The user role grants write access to tables.
 The admin role grants full access to everything in Bigtable, including the ability to create new instances.

 To assign one of the 3 roles to a GCP user, you need to go to the IAM page in the console.
 If Cloud Bigtable doesn’t show up in the list, then you need to enable the Bigtable API.
 This is all you have to do.